yumerov/bitcoin-tracker/README.md

 **Temp**: In another console run `php artisan schedule:run`.
 After the dockerization is fixed this should be obsolete.

+**Temp**: In another console run `php artisan queue:work`.
+After the dockerization is fixed this should be obsolete.

 ### Hooks

 The project's git hooks aim to alert if there is an issue on stage committing and pushing to save CI time to get the feedback.